emeric-martineau/3d-printers-for-hobbies/README.md

-# 3D Printer for hobbies
+# 3D Printers for hobbies

-This repository contains sources files to generate web site of `3D Printer for hobbies`.
+This repository contains sources files to generate web site of `3D Printers for hobbies`.

 This repository contains two folders:
  * `data` : contains all printers and manufacturer data